-serve on the compensation committee, which is chaired by .
+Upon the effectiveness of the registration statement of which this prospectus forms a part, David Bonita, M.D., Jean-François Formela, M.D., and Ronald C. Renaud, Jr. serve on the compensation committee, which is chaired by David Bonita, M.D.
 Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable Nasdaq rules.
 The compensation committee's responsibilities include:

-- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and, based on such evaluation, recommending to the board of directors the cash compensation of our Chief Executive Officer; - determining the cash compensation of our other executive officers; - overseeing and administering our compensation and similar plans; - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters and evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - retaining and approving the compensation of any compensation advisors; - reviewing and approving the grant of equity-based awards;
+- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and, based on such evaluation, recommending to the board of directors the cash compensation of our Chief Executive Officer; - determining the cash compensation of our other executive officers; - overseeing and administering our compensation and similar plans; - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters and evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules;

-- reviewing and recommending to the board of directors the compensation of our directors; and - preparing the compensation committee report required by SEC rules, if and when required, to be included in our annual proxy statement.
+- retaining and approving the compensation of any compensation advisors; - reviewing and approving the grant of equity-based awards; - · reviewing and recommending to the board of directors the compensation of our directors; and - preparing the compensation committee report required by SEC rules, if and when required, to be included in our annual proxy statement.

-Each member of our compensation committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange act, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended, or the Code.
+Each member of our compensation committee will be a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange act, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended, or the Code.